matiaspakua/tech.notes.io/pages/nosql_the_basis_of.md

 <a name="Flexibility in MongoDB"></a>
 ## Flexibility in MongoDB

 One of the main benefits of MongoDB is its ability to provide flexibility in the data structure.
 Unlike traditional relational databases, MongoDB is a document-oriented database, which means that documents within a collection can have different structures.
-This allows for greater flexibility in the data model and eliminates the need for rigid, predefined schemas.
+This allows for greater flexibility in the data model and eliminates the need for rigid, predefined schema.

 Here's an example to demonstrate this flexibility: